Ikram-BOUZIKAR/scrapingtwitter/README.md

 - Public opinion mining
 - Algorithmic amplification detection
 - Fair and explainable recommender systems
 - Large-scale discourse representativeness modelling
+- ## Data Availability

+Due to Twitter/X terms of service and ethical research considerations, raw datasets are not publicly shared.

+This repository documents the methodology and analysis pipeline only.

 ---